santhoshmanikandan/hashnode-blogs/ckhjen4x301y58vs1fm7l5f7k.md

 ## Understanding inode in Linux systems

-Recently in the production environment, INODE_PARTITION_FULL event was raised by the monitoring system but the disk usage just around 30% 😕.

 An inode is a file(everything in a Linux is a file!!!) which stores information on how and where data of a file is stored in blocks in the hard disk.
 If inode usage reaches 100%, no new files can be created in a server.

 Here is Wikipedia definition